Shuffle/Shuffle-docs/docs/configuration.md

 PS: The data below is based on [this docker-compose file](https://github.com/frikky/Shuffle/blob/master/docker-compose.yml)

 **Orborus**
 Below is the Orborus configuration. make sure to change "BASE_URL" in the environment to match the Shuffle backend location.
 It can be modified to reduce or increase load, to add proxies, change backend environment to execute and much more.
+See [environment variables](#environment_variables) for all options.

 **PS**: By default, the environments (executions) are NOT authenticated.